 The Mock Trial season will be virtual this year.
 The local and state tournaments will use the Zoom video platform.
 This year's case, People v Croddy, is a case of aiding and abetting a first degree burglary and accessory after the fact.
 You can read the case brief HERE.

 Welcome to the Mock Trial team page -- this is a team, not a club!
-We start up practicing on October 22.
+We start up practicing after the midterms in October.
 Practice rounds are in January.
 The local tournament is in February; the state tournament is in March.
 County winners go on to state competition; state winners compete in a national Mock Trial in May.
 The local competition is sponsored by the Sacramento County Office of Education.

 A mock trial is a simulated court trial that features students in the roles of attorneys, witnesses, court clerks, and bailiffs.
 Mock Trial is a competition with teams of nine to twenty students from approximately 20 area schools that study a hypothetical criminal case (new each year), practice and prepare for their day(s) in court.
 Teams are scored by real attorneys on how effectively they present their case.

 1. If you are an athlete that practices every day, can you join?

 Students participating in a winter sport find it almost impossible to a sport and Mock Trial at the same time.
 You really can’t do two sports in the same season.
 Fall and spring sport participants should be OK; fall sports will be almost over by the time we really get going, and we’ve been able to work with spring coaches well, especially tennis (yea Dave!) to work around conflicts.

 2. Can you join Mock Trial in the second semester, or is it a yearlong commitment?